RiverRATS

 Students joining us at the stream should come prepared with clothes and shoes that can get wet and/or dirty, sunscreen, and water.
 If your students do not have access to good water shoes or clothes we do have Crocs that we can bring on request.

-If we’re coming into the school then all your students will need is a pen and paper, and a curious mind.
+If we’re coming into the school then all your students will need is a curiosity for environmental science and maybe a pen and paper to take notes.

 Are students required to get in the water?